behailu-simachew/airbnb-clone-project/README.md

 List of Technologies to be used in the project
     1. Django: a web framework for building RESTful APIs
     2. PostgreSQL: help developers build applications, administrators to protect data integrity and build fault-tolerant environments, and   help you manage your data no matter how big or small the dataset
+## Database Design
+key entities required for the project are Users, Properties, Bookings, Reviews, and Payments.